Kiwis Count - Trust

 Figure 3 Trust in brand, public sector and private sector services

-- There is no clear difference between regions in trust based on personal experience although the variation between regions has increased in 2017.
+- There is little clear difference between regions in trust based on personal experience, although the Wellington region has the highest level of trust.

 - In 2018 men reported higher trust in public services based on their personal experience (81% in 2018) than women, who rated their trust lower (79% in 2018).
 This difference is not statistically significant.

 - For trust in the public sector brand, men have consistently scored trust higher (53% in 2018) than women (47% in 2018).
 The gender difference in 2018 was statistically significant.